Atavic/firefox-tweaks/README.md

 # Firefox Tweaks

-This Github repository contains all the files I use to customize Firefox.
-This README also contains instructions on how to use them, as well as the list of addons I use and how to use them.
+This README contains instructions on how to enhance the privacy and security of Firefox, along with a nice theme.

 ## Addons
 ### Decentraleyes